mbaz/SinusoidalRegressions.jl/docs/src/index.md

 Since we're assuming a mixed linear-sinusoidal model, we'll use the type `MixedLinearSinusoidP`.

-#### Generating the data
+#### Generating the "exact" data

-We will first generate the "true" or exact data, and then add noise.
-As a second step, we'll fit the noisy data and compare the fit to the exact model.
+We will first generate the "exact" or "true" data, and then add noise.
+Then, we'll fit the noisy data and compare the fit to the exact model.

 The exact parameters are ``f = 4.1``, ``\textrm{DC} = 0.2``, ``m = 1``, ``Q =
 -0.75``, and ``I = 0.8``.
 We define the model as follows: